 Crispy fried red tomatoes can be served with Remoulade, aioli, sour cream or tartar sauce, a fresh lemon wedge and fresh basil.

-The end result is a delicious plate full of crispy, crunchy bites will a burst of juiciness when you bite into them.
+The end result is a delicious plate full of crispy, crunchy bites with an amazing a burst of juiciness when you bite into them.

 You will just love them.